Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 Missouri - Kansas - Texas Railroad, hence the acronym became "M-K-T"

-(typically reduced to "MKT") instead of "MK&T".
-In 1989,
+(typically reduced to "MKT") instead of "MK&T", but

 abrogated by Texas courts.

-branch to Albany.
+its Ross - Albany line.
 As part of the financial reorganization, a

-new Houston & Texas Central Railroad (not Railway, as originally named) was
+new Houston & Texas Central Railroad (not Railway, as

-as a subsidiary until it was leased (1927) and then merged (1934) into SP's
+(1927) and then merged (1934) into the

 and Louisiana lines.

 chairman, and Col. E. H. R. "Ned" Green, Hetty Green's son.
-In a 1968 master's thesis,
+In a 1968 master's thesis

 The Waco and Northwestern Railroad – A Thesis